hbkworld/streaming-spec/complex_types.md

 This is similar to the simple counter.
 `angle` changes by a known amount of 1.
 Only time stamps are being reansferred.

-A measured value is transferred as:
+Transferred signal data for one measured value:

 ~~~~
 time stamp (uint64)